The following characters listed here are collectively in the game's original Factions.

 - Red Baron: Both of Andrada's nicknames, the "Hero of the Battle of Maxios", and "The Lion of Sindria".

-- One Nation Under Copyright: A corporate goal large enough to be considered its own country, to allow advanced robotics to assist them despite how the Dominion lost control of it.
+- One Nation Under Copyright: A corporate goal large enough to be considered its own country, to allow advanced robotics to assist them despite their former incidents with AI.

-- Shiny-Looking Spaceships: Tri-Tachyon ships don a deep blue outfit with least amount of gribbles in comparison to most ships.
-They are also the most advanced faction in the game.
+- Shiny-Looking Spaceships: Tri-Tachyon ships are late Domain designs, that don a deep blue outfit with least amount of gribbles in comparison to most ships.
+They are also the most advanced faction in the game, making use of long-ranged energy weapons and rare, forbidden technology, like temporal manipulation and teleportation.

 The PiratesNot technically a unified faction but more a loose category of bandits, brigands, deserters, looters, soldiers of fortune, mercenaries, and free captains that share a common belligerence with the established powers of the Sector.
 Many pirates are runaways from the mainstream Sector society - usually oppressed by the status quo, stowaways from core worlds.
 Most pirate captains would hardly call themselves such, rather seeing themselves as challengers to the inept rule of of the Hegemony or the League, seeking vengeance for the wrongs caused by such a mislead society and taking what they can through cleverness and audacity.
 These captains can be characterized by their insatiable thirst for freedom and glory.
 Naturally, they give little thought to those that carry an official identification beacon, reserving their magnanimity for their fellow-travelers - other pirates.